jad-png/EdTech-Ai-platform/README.md

 - PostgreSQL with pgvector
 - MinIO for object storage
 - Docker Compose for local services
-- Gemini-backed LLM integration for quiz generation
+- CrewAI with a shared Gemini-backed LLM abstraction

 ## Project structure